kykc/juras/README.md

   coffee machine with Smart Connect v2 module.
 For details see [protocol description](PROTOCOL.md).
   In theory should support other models, see `./protocol/src/commonMain/resources/catalogs` for the list
 - Only one coffee machine can be paired to the app at the moment.
+- This app does not account for possibly dynamic IP of the coffee machine and the need to rediscover it.
+Use static address or assign a hostname to it.
+Hostnames are supported as an address for a coffee machine

 ## Requirements